gbeminiyiprecious721-cmd/Biodiversity-in-National-Parks/README.md

 - `species_info.csv`: species-level information, including category, scientific name, common names, and conservation status.
 - `observations.csv`: species observation counts across National Park Service parks.

+## Example Workflow

+The analysis follows a simple end-to-end data workflow:

+1. **Input:** Load species records from `species_info.csv` and park observation records from `observations.csv`.
+2. **Cleaning:** Replace missing conservation statuses with `No Intervention` and prepare category-level groupings.
+3. **Processing:** Calculate conservation status counts, protection rates, endangered rates, and total observations by species.
+4. **Statistical Testing:** Use a chi-square test to check whether species category and conservation status are associated.
+5. **Result:** Generate charts and summary findings that show which species categories are most protected, most endangered, and most commonly observed.

+Example output questions:

+- Which species category has the highest protection rate?
+- Which category has the highest endangered rate?
+- What is the most observed species overall?
+- How is the most observed species distributed across parks?

 ## Analysis Overview

 The project includes: